sebastian-mutz/fsml/doc/api/sts.md

 ## `fsml_pcc`

 ### Description
-Computes Pearson correlation coefficient (PCC).
+The procedure computes the Pearson correlation coefficient (PCC).
 $$ \rho_{x,y} = \frac{\operatorname{cov}(x, y)}{\sigma_x \cdot \sigma_y} $$
 where \( \rho_{x,y} \) is the Pearson correlation coefficient for vectors `x` and `y`,
 \( \operatorname{cov}(x, y) \) is the covariance of `x` and `y`, and